 For more information, take a look at some other common travel insurance exclusions.
 Also, be sure to check the Product Disclosure Statement (PDS) of your policy to fully understand what is and isn’t covered.

+Some providers will allow you to extend your one-way travel cover, whereas some policies will cease in a much shorter period of time.
+As the unexpected can happen on a trip away, it’s important you take out the appropriate level of cover at your new destination.
 If you’re overseas and reach out to Australian travel insurance providers and don’t have a return date in mind, you may be knocked back.
 Those wanting to further explore without a deadline could consider taking out a policy with an international provider.
 You should note that while some countries like New Zealand and the United Kingdom have a Reciprocal Health Care Agreement (RHCA) with Australia (which allows you to access some health services and subsidised medicines), you may need to consider more comprehensive insurance.

 Your age can affect the length of cover provided by your one-way insurance.
 Some providers allow for a maximum of one day to one year of coverage for those aged up to 65 years until they reach their final destination, while reducing coverage to a maximum of 90 days for those 66 to 100 years old until they reach their final destination.

 Pre-existing health conditions may not be covered by one-way insurance policies, or may be incur a higher premium.
 Be sure to disclose all conditions with your provider, so you aren’t uncovered overseas.